Chart Color Schemes

 The labour market in St Kilda East demonstrates typical performance when compared to similar areas across Australia

-St Kilda East has a highly educated workforce, with the technology sector prominent.
-Its unemployment rate was 5.3% as of June 2024.
+St Kilda East has a highly educated workforce with significant representation in the technology sector.
+Its unemployment rate was 5.2% as of September 2021, with an estimated employment growth of 5.0% over the past year.

 Frequently Asked Questions - Employment